 Additionally, we have a number of public attractions such as the historic Round Tower, the oldest functioning observatory in Europe; the leafy Bibliotekshave (Royal Library Park), a striking example of landscape design between the Royal Library and Christiansborg Palace; and the Botanical Gardens, notable for its cast-iron and glass palm house that dates back to 1874.

-As you plan your next trip to Copenhagen, we invite you to click on the illustrated maps below to discover a photo diary by two of our participating creatives, and get a taste of the pleasures that await you.
-Look out for tours from the remaining creatives, coming soon.
+As you plan your next trip to Copenhagen, we invite you to click on the links below each illustrated map to discover a photo diary by each of our participating creatives, and get a taste of the pleasures that await you.

 Julius Værnes Iversen